 Once completed, the results will be analysed, published and shared with the broader clinical community, creating a permanent learning resource.
 This project and level of collaboration is welcomed by both patients and the clinical community, paving the way for successful and long-lasting partnerships across the UK.

 Cary Wakefield, CEO of Ovarian Cancer Action, said: “We are hugely grateful to be one of this amazing group of women’s charities to receive a grant from the Tampon Tax Fund.
 The funding will enable us to address the very real health inequalities that exist and ensure all women with ovarian cancer receive the best standard of care, regardless of their age, ethnicity, or location.
 This could significantly improve survival rates in the UK and we can’t wait to get started.”

 President of the British Gynaecological Cancer Society, Professor Sudha Sundar, said: “I am delighted to hear that Ovarian Cancer Action has been awarded this funding to improve ovarian cancer outcomes.
 This will enable critical work to share best practices and address inequalities.”

 Anna Hannides was diagnosed with ovarian cancer in 2019, after noticing a lump in her stomach when she was lying down.
 Anna said: “I am eternally grateful to my gynaecologist for acting so quickly and for being so supportive, as well as my surgeon, the nurses and the doctors who took such good care of me.
 I am here today because I received fast and effective treatment and I want all women to have the same.”

-The two-year project will develop a model of best-practise sharing that can be replicated and used by other organisations to reduce inequality in other diseases, or women’s social issues.
+The two-year project will develop a model of best-practice sharing that can be replicated and used by other organisations to reduce inequality in other diseases or women’s social issues.

-To be kept up-to-date with the project, sign up to our monthly e-newsletter.
+To be kept up-to-date with the project, sign up for our monthly e-newsletter.